aoloe/scribus-scripter-repository/master_document/README.md

 ## Todo

+- Ask for the configuration file (yaml) to be read.
+- Read the list of styles in the master document.
+- Open the first document in the list.
+- Make sure that each style exists.
+- Overwrite the definition from the styles defined in the master document.

 ## Manage the list of the project files

 La liste des fichiers est gérée dans un fichier de configuration Yaml.